Vietnam.vn - Nền tảng quảng bá Việt Nam

 3. Teach children to visualize time

-Children begin to develop abstract thinking around age 9.
+Children begin to develop abstract thinking around the age of 9.
 Before this age, they have concrete ideas about activities.
 This is why they may have difficulty telling the difference between 15 minutes and 45 minutes.

 To overcome this difficulty, the simplest way is for parents to teach their children about visualizing time early whenever possible.